-In honor of African-American History Month, this month's public floor exhibit is about African-American inventors.
+In honor of African-American History Month, the February 2012 public floor exhibit was about African-American inventors.
 From the earliest times, African Americans have contributed to the inventive spirit in America.
 A very few examples of the many inventions African-American men and women have patented are displayed.
 These include items such as kitchen scrubbers, electric railways, portable cashiers, methods of strengthening hair, and home security systems.

-Also displayed are some of the resources the State Library has on patents.
-A Patent and Trademark Resource Center since 1871, the New York State Library has an extensive collection of patent and trademark resources.
+Also displayed were some of the resources the State Library has on patents.
+A Patent and Trademark Resource Center since 1871, the New York State Library has an extensive collection of patent and trademark materials.